Communicating possible scenarios during room selection

 If you would like to request special housing accommodations because of a disability, you must complete the Request for Special Housing Accommodation form and return it to Academic Support & Access Center (ASAC).
 ASAC will consult with other university offices as necessary in the handling of your request.
 Because there are many sites on campus that provide reduced-distraction study space, single rooms are not generally provided for students who have learning or attention disorders.
 If you have questions, please contact Academic Support & Access Center at 202-885-3360 in advance of the room selection process.

-I currently live at the Berkshire Apartments under the AU Residence Hall License Agreement.
+I currently live at the Berkshire Apartments under the AU's Housing License Agreement.
 Do I have to participate in the room selection process?

 What are my options if I am not able to secure a space during the room selection process?